-This is an interesting rhetorical question (since I am 17 years past that age, and will not be retiring for a good long time), that I have seen from a few financial bloggers, so I will give my opinion on this important goal (for some folks).
-Remember I have tackled this subject before with Investing is like Golf.
+This is an interesting rhetorical question (since I am many years past that age, and will not be retiring for a good long time), that I have seen from a few financial bloggers, so I will give my opinion on this important goal (for some folks).
+Anyone can retire at 35, if you start early enough remember Investing is like Golf.

 The concept of a mid-life career change has worked very well for many associates and friends.
 If at age 35 you decide you don’t want to be a “grunt programmer” and you go back to school to become a Lawyer or Doctor, then you have retired from your old career, but are “reborn” in your new career.